os #

 fn inode #

-inode returns the mode of the file/inode containing inode type and permission information it supports windows for regular files but it doesn't matter if you use owner, group or others when checking permissions on windows
+inode returns the metadata of the file/inode, containing inode type, permission information, size and modification time. it supports windows for regular files, but it doesn't matter if you use owner, group or others when checking permissions on windows. if a symlink is targeted, it returns info on the link, not the target

 fn input #